Husain Al Musallam appeared to demand a 10 percent cut of potential sponsorship deals in a tape recording obtained by media

 In April, The Times revealed, he was effectively identified in a US Department of Justice indictment as a co-conspirator who allegedly paid bribes to a football official.

 Musallam is the right-hand man of Olympic powerbroker and OCA president Sheikh Ahmad Al Fahad Al Sabah, who in April resigned from his FIFA after being identified as a co-conspirator, along with Musallam, in the US indictment.

-The recording obtained by The Times has emerged from the FBI investigation into Musallam and Sheikh Ahmad.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The recording obtained by The Times has emerged from the FBI investigation into Musallam and Sheikh Ahmad.sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.